mwolf76/pony-mode/README.rst

 Motivation
 ----------

-For my job I needed to be able to switch among a whole set of different configuration/environment variables settings.
-Moreover working on the Mac, it's not very comfortable to launch commands from the command line, often with a lot of different settings involved.
-So I though that could be the perfect occasion to learn Elisp and build something that could prove useful as a result :)
+For my current job as a Django Web Developer, I need to be able to switch among a whole set of different configuration/environment variables settings.
+Moreover, working on the Mac, I find it not very comfortable to launch long management commands from the command line, often with a lot of different settings involved, this requires *lots* of typing.
+So I thought that could be the perfect occasion to learn Elisp and build something that could prove useful as a result :)

 Features (mostly derived from David Miller's pony mode)
 -------------------------------------------------------